-$\mathbf{P}{\mathsf{LASTICS}}$ are materials that can easily be formed into different shapes.
+PLASTICS ARE MATERIALS that can easily be formed into different shapes.
 They were first used to make imitations of other materials, but it soon became clear that they had useful properties of their own.
 They are made up of long, chainlike molecules formed by a process (called polymerization) that joins small molecules together.
 The resulting long molecules give plastics their special properties.
 The first plastic, Parkesine, was made by modifying cellulose, a chainlike molecule found in most plants.
 The first truly synthetic plastic was Bakelite, which was invented in 1907.
 The chemists of the 1920s and 1930s developed ways of making plastics from substances found in oil.
-Their efforts resulted in a range of materials with different heat, electrical, optical, and molding properties.
-Plastics such as polyethylene, nylon, and acrylics are widely used today.
-THE FIRST PLASTIC right that it easily caught fire and sometimes exploded.
+Their efforts first semi-synthetic plastic.

+THE FIRST PLASTIC right